-Whilst usually, yes, not always.
+Whilst usually yes, not always.

-If you use up either of your two lump sum allowances then no more PCLS or UFPLS can be paid.
+If you have used up all of either of your two lump sum allowances then no more PCLS or UFPLS can be paid.

-If you still want a lump sum, any paid beyond that point will be taxed at your marginal rate(s) of income tax in the UK through payroll (in the same way pension income is).
+If you still want a lump sum, any paid beyond that point will be taxed at your marginal rate(s) of income tax through payroll (in the same way pension income is).
 As taxed, you can take more than the normal 25%, but there must be some funds allocated to provide a pension.